 [Anaphylaxis is an allergic reaction suggested by hypotension, respiratory distress, stridor, gastrointestinal distress, swallowing problems, joint swelling, joint pain]

 Urticaria can occur due to allergic or nonallergic causes.
 Acute urticaria is mostly allergic whereas chronic urticaria is mostly nonallergic.

 Pathophysiology of Urticaria

-Urticaria is caused by release of histamine, an inflammatory mediator.
+Urticaria is caused by the release of histamine, an inflammatory mediator.
 Following substances are also released

 - Leukotriene C4